 When Ezekiel Elliott lobbied for the Dallas Cowboys to select Wide Receiver Noah Brown in the 2017 NFL Draft, it was the blocking of Elliott’s former Ohio State Buckeye teammate that drew rave reviews from Elliott.
-The Dallas Cowboys likes what they saw and made him a seventh round selection that year with the hopes of utilizing his excellent run blocking in their run-heavy offense.
+The Dallas Cowboys liked what they saw and made him a seventh round selection that year with the hopes of utilizing his excellent run blocking in their run-heavy offense.

 So perhaps a “light end.”

 Injuries derailed his 2018 season thus far and when he finally got back into the lineup the results were mixed.
 Solid blocking, but also drew a couple of penalties and wasn’t effective in the passing game.
-He saw his largest offensive snap count of the three games he’s played this season and third highest total of his career.
+He recently saw his largest offensive snap count of the three games he’s played this season and third highest total of his career.

 On this play you see Noah Brown motion into the backfield and on the snap works across the formation to engage the linebacker on the second level.
 He uses excellent leverage and positioning to neutralize the defender.
 It’s a modest gain for Elliott who cuts back against the grain and Brown limits the linebacker’s ability to flow with Elliott.
 The league leading rusher runs it in for a score.

 This time Brown coming in motion draws the attention of Safety DJ.
 Swearinger.
 Again, Elliott cuts back to the weak side of the formation where he finds more running room, but Brown’s ability to occupy Swearinger prevents him from being able to work to the play side and gives Elliott more room to run.